On this page

 This is used for marco purposes.
 Every sheet object is assigned a unique ID.
+We recommend that you use alphanumeric characters only in the ID.
 For bookmark objects, the ID starts with BM01.
 Linked objects share the same object ID.
 You may edit this ID number later on.

 This can be defined as a solid color or a gradient via the Color Area dialog that opens when you click the button.